Federico Accornero: International career

 Accornero has represented Italy at various youth international levels, having played for the under-15, under-16, under-18 and under-19 national teams.

 He was included in the squad that took part in the 2022 Mediterranean Games in Oran, Algeria, where Italy eventually won the silver medal after losing to France in the final match.

 Style of play

 Accornero started playing football as a central midfielder, before being moved to an attacking role.
 Despite operating mainly as a number 10, he can also play as an advanced forward or a left winger.

-An ambidextrous forward, he has been regarded for his agility, his dribbling skills and his work rate.
-Moreover, he has shown to be equally effective as an assist-man and a goal-scorer.
+An ambidextrous forward, he is regarded by others for his agility, his dribbling ability and his work rate.

 Although he was compared to Alexis Sánchez due to his characteristics, he cited Albert Guðmundsson and Mattia Aramu, two of his team-mates at Genoa, as his biggest sources of inspiration.

 Personal life

 Accornero's parents own a seaside resort in Genoa.

 He is a long-life supporter of Genoa.